Skip to content

 Parameter Description Data Type Required Default

---json Print outputs in json format marker False -
+--json Print outputs in json format. marker False -

-Gets storage device by its id
+Gets storage device by its id.

-Gets storage device by its id
+Gets storage device by its id.

 sbctl storage-node get-device